liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. let's not beat around the bush
 1. biological family; adopted family
 1. power source
-1. I'm glad to be here, and I hope to work with everyone
 1. What are the advantages of the MPP architecture?
 1. charging cable
 1. power bank